haxsaw/actuator/README.md

 ```

 ### <a name="varobjs">Var objects</a>
 Namespaces and their components serve as containers for *Var* objects.
-These objects provide a means to establish names that can be used symbolically for a variety of purposes, such as environment variables,
+These objects provide a means to establish names that can be used symbolically for a variety of purposes, such as environment variables for tasks and executables, or parameter maps for processing templatized text files such as scripts or properties files.

+Vars associate a 'name' (the first parameter) with a value (the second parameter).
+The value parameter of a Var can be one of several kinds of objects: it may be a plain string, a string with a replacement paremeter in it, or a reference to an infra model element.

+We've seen